olivergondza/jenkins-config-cloner/README.md

 - `-f`|`--force` Overwrite destination item if already exists.
 - `-e`|`--expression` Transform XML using sed-like expression.
-- `-n`|`--dry-run` Simulate actual coloning but avoid any modifications to any instance.
+- `-n`|`--dry-run` Simulate actual cloning but avoid any modifications to any instance.

 ## Recipes